 Whether you are travelling for a holiday or a business trip, you can still maintain good management of your asthma with some forward planning.

-If you are travelling interstate or overseas, you should consider taking out travel insurance.
+If you are travelling interstate or overseas and you have asthma, you should consider taking out travel insurance.

 There are many different travel insurance policies available, and the level of cover provided and the conditions associated with each policy vary widely.
 It is best to do some research and compare policies to make sure you find one that provides adequate cover for your travels.